stashed/docs/docs/guides/latest/workloads/statefulset.md

 stash-demo-1.txt
 ```

-we can see from the above output that backup data of `host-1` has been restored into `host-3` and `host-4` successfully.
+We can see from the above output that backup data of `host-1` has been restored into `host-3` and `host-4` successfully.

 # Cleaning Up